 Distributions.
 At the time a participant makes a deferral election, he or she must elect whether such amount is to be paid in a lump sum or in annual installments of not more than 10 years.
 If no selection is made, the amount will be paid out in a lump sum.
-The amount will be paid out as elected upon termination of employment for each named executive office, but not sooner than six months after the date of such termination, or a month and year elected by the participant which must be at least three years after the last day of the plan year for which the election relates (unless termination of employment occurs before such month and year, in which case distributions would commence in connection with such termination, but not sooner than six months after such terminations will commence upon a participant's termination of employment, but not sooner than six months after such termination.
-The Company has the authority, subject to certain limitations, to terminate the Supplemental ESP in connection with a "change in control event" with respect to the Company (for Internal Revenue Code Section 409A purposes) and distribute each affected participant's entire vested account.
+The amount will be paid out as elected upon termination of employment for each named executive office, but not sooner than six months after the date of such termination, or a month and year elected by the participant which must be at least three years after the last day of the plan year for which the election relates (unless termination of employment occurs before such month and year, in which case distributions would commence in connection with such termination, but not sooner than six months after such termination).
+Payments with respect to Company contributions will commence upon a participant's termination of employment, but not sooner than six months after such terminate the Supplemental ESP in connection with a "change in control event" with respect to the Company (for Internal Revenue Code Section 409A purposes) and distribute each affected participant's entire vested account.